-1. Blend with Other Flours: To balance its flavor and texture, consider blending it with other gluten-free flours like rice flour, potato starch, and sorghum flour.
+1. Blend with Other Flours: To balance its flavor and texture, consider blending it with other gluten-free flours like oat flour, gluten free all-purpose, rice flour, potato starch, and sorghum flour.

 2. Measure Accurately: When substituting millet flour for wheat flour, remember that gluten-free flours absorb moisture differently.
 As a general guideline, replace about 20% to 25% of the total flour in your recipe with millet flour.

 3. Experiment Gradually: Start with simpler recipes to get a feel for how millet flour affects the final product.
 Try it in recipes for pancakes, muffins, or cookies before using it in more complex recipes.

 4. Adjust Liquid Content: Millet flour tends to absorb more liquid than some other gluten-free flours.
 You may need to add a bit more liquid, such as water or milk, to maintain the desired consistency of your batter or dough.

 5. Combine with Xanthan Gum or Guar Gum: In recipes that require structural integrity, you may need to include a binding agent like xanthan gum or guar gum to prevent your baked goods from becoming crumbly.